mkeller3/mapbox-gl-ogc-feature-collection/README.md

 ### Demo

 Check out the demo at [this link](https://mkeller3.github.io/mapbox-gl-ogc-feature-collection/).
-This demo pulls in older data from a Covid 19 OGC Feature API collection at [https://demo.pygeoapi.io/covid-19](https://demo.pygeoapi.io/covid-19).
+This demo pulls in large lakes OGC Feature API collection at [https://demo.pygeoapi.io/stable](https://demo.pygeoapi.io/stable).
-In the demo, we are using the collection `cases_country`.
+In the demo, we are using the collection `lakes`.

 ![demo image](./images/demo.png)